hashicorp/terraform/README.md

 and I'll do my best to respond to issues and pull requests (and I'm happy to take patches to improve the code or add missing feaures!).

+Also, please be warned that I am *not* a competent Go programmer, so please expect to find hideous / insane / non-idiomatic code if you look at the source.
+I'd be extremely happy to accept patches or suggestions from anyone more experience than me:)

 Please *feel free* to contract me via github issues or Twitter or irc in #terraform (t0m) if you have *any* issues with, or would like advice on using this code.